F0reseer/3Lin/doc/model.md

 ﻿# 3Lin Transformer Model

-This transformer model is a product of ablation study which parts of original transformer architecture are essential for achieving good performance on language modelling task.
+This transformer model is a product of ablation study which parts of the original transformer architecture are essential for achieving good performance on language modelling task.
 Title of the original paper claims "Attention is all you need".
-Indeed, looks like attention can not be removed without loss of performance.
-However non-linear feed-forward network can be replaced with linear composition of single attention result vector with current state vector.
+Indeed, looks like attention can not be removed without loss of model quality.
+However non-linear feed-forward network can be replaced with linear composition of single attention head result vector with the current state vector.

 Let's look into this simplified transformer model.
 It consists of embedding, set of layers and final linear layer.